The Banana Splits: Jellystone!

 The Banana Splits appear in Jellystone! which was released HBO Max on July 29, 2021 with Fleegle voiced by Paul F. Tompkins, Bingo voiced by Jim Conroy, and Drooper voiced by show creator C. H. Greenblatt.
 They are portrayed as cartoonishly effective criminals and the enemies of El Kabong.

 Home media

+The first episode "The Littlest Musketeer" was released on the DVDs Saturday Morning Cartoons 1970s Vol. 2 and Saturday Morning Cartoons: 1960s-1980s Collection.

 On September 21, 2009, Warner Home Video released the complete first season on DVD in Region 2.
-The six-disc set consists of 36 edited half-hour episodes of The Banana Splits and Friends Show as aired on Cartoon Network and Boomerang.
+The six-disc set consists of 36 edited half-hour episodes of The Banana Splits and Friends Show.
 The series was also released on VHS.